openMLA/photon-ultra-controller-rp2040/README.md

+> **warning**
+>
+> The project is still under development, and is therefore not quite ready for independent replication.
+If want to use is asap, please get in touch so I can give pointers.
+Once the PCB has been assembled and minimal functional code is available a full guide will be written up.

 # Photon Ultra DLP controller

 This repository contains PCB design files and code for a replacement mainboard for the [Anycubic Photon Ultra](https://www.anycubic.com/pages/anycubic-photon-ultra).